 Tips From The Local Experts

 Fish the mouth of Shingle Creek.
-The shorelines east and west South Port Park, Goblets Cove, and Lanier Point are all top spots.
+The shorelines east and west of South Port Park, Goblets Cove, and Lanier Point are all top spots.
 All these spots in Lake Toho hold trophy largemouth bass.
-The offshore hydrilla patches near channel marker 24 and Little Grassy Island also are good spots to check.
+The offshore hydrilla patches near channel marker 24 and Little Grassy Island are also good to check.
 Live shiners are the most effective, but artificial lures are also produced in these spots.
 When exploring Lake Toho, look for some healthy vegetation in the water that could serve as a suitable habitat for big bass, including its bulrush, lily pads, weed mats, Kissimmee grass, and fish attractors put in by The Florida Wildlife Conservation Commission.

 There are several excellent bass fishing locations in Central Florida, and conditions are constantly changing, making certain ones better at specific times year after year.

 The Butler Chain of Lakes, located less than 30 minutes from Orlando, covers 5,000 acres consisting of 11 small, extremely deep lakes, averaging 20 to 40 feet.
 The Butler Chain of Lakes near Orlando is one of the best bass fishing spots for numbers.
 An angler visiting Orlando looking for non-stop action should experience this Florida lake.
 The Butler Chain of Lakes certainly has its fair share of big bass.

 But it doesn’t provide as high of a likelihood of landing a trophy as the other Central Florida lakes.
 The Butler Chain of Lakes has a high abundance of submerged vegetation.
 Making it a top-notch spot for large numbers of small to medium-sized fish.
 This is a good choice if you like fishing places like Lake Lanier or Erie with clear water!